 Fill in the form, including Portal Language (a lookup of languages that are activated in the organization and are supported by portals) and Publishing State.

-You can set the default language of your portal by changing the Default Language lookup to one of the enabled portal languages.
+You can set the default language of your website by changing the Default Language lookup to one of the enabled website languages.

-- If you activate new languages after the portal has been provisioned, you can import the metadata translations to get the metadata translated for the newly activated languages.
+- If you activate new languages after the website has been provisioned, you can import the metadata translations to get the metadata translated for the newly activated languages.

 - You will also need to update the language text for any custom labels on Dataverse tables and columns to appear on forms and lists on portal web pages.